honojs/website/content/_index.md

 ---
-title: Ultrafast web framework on the edge
+title: Ultrafast web framework for Cloudflare Workers, Deno, and Bun.
 type: docs
 ---

 # Hono

-Hono - *\[炎\] means flame🔥 in Japanese* - is a small, simple, and ultrafast web framework for Cloudflare Workers, Deno, Bun, and others.
+Hono - _\[炎\] means flame🔥 in Japanese_ - is a small, simple, and ultrafast web framework for Cloudflare Workers, Deno, Bun, and others.
 Fast, but not only fast.

 ```ts
 import { Hono } from 'hono'